dgerabagi/aiascent-dev/flattened_repo.md

 # Author: AI Model & Curator

-# Updated on: C7 (Complete Cycle 6 tasks, Add Cycle 7 tasks for navigation and layout)
+# Updated on: C8 (Refine navigation and presentation logic)

   - **Key/Value for A0:**
   - **Description:** A structured checklist for tracking development tasks, feedback, and bugs for the aiascent.dev project, organized by file packages and complexity.